-The CPU (central processing unit) is one of the most important parts of every modern computer, if not the most important.
+The CPU (central processing unit) is one of the most vital components of every contemporary computer, if not the most important.
 Whether you use a desktop PC, laptop, phone, tablet, or even a smartwatch, all of these devices have some form of CPU.

-If the graphics card is the brawns of a computer, the processor provides the brains to make everything work properly.
+If the graphics card is the might of a computer, the processor provides the brains to make everything work properly.

 Not every CPU is built equal, meaning they handle tasks differently.
 Some are better for basic tasks such as word processing, while others will be suitable for gaming.
 This is why you might be wondering, “What is my CPU?”

-To help you find the answer to that question, we have prepared this guide.
+To help you find the answer to that question, we have prepared this comprehensive guide.

 Table of ContentsShow